-2013 Activities: The goals are to help support all of the objectives of this project.
-Major activities include helping facilitate collection of phenotypes and sharing use of the 60K and 8 K SNP chips in the future.
+2013 Research Support Activities: The goals are to help support all of the objectives of this project.
+Major activities included helping facilitate collection of phenotypes and sharing use of the 60K and 8 K SNP chips in the future.
 Further development of shared populations is ongoing.
 New bioinformatic tools will also be developed with help of the bioinformatics team.
 Constructive suggestions from researchers to help this coordination and facilitation program grow and succeed are appreciated.
-NRSP-8 is being revised and contributions from members of the pig genome community are appreciated.
+NRSP8 is being revised and contributions from members of the pig genome community are appreciated.

-Final considerations: This coordinator's report marks the last planned yearly report that will be issued by myself.
-After 20 years it is time for a change of leadership in the Swine Genome Coordination program and I will be stepping down September 30, 2013 if a replacement can be chosen.
+Final considerations: This coordinator's report marks the last yearly report that will be issued by myself.
+After 20 years it was time for a change of leadership in the Swine Genome Coordination.
 We as a community should be quite proud of all we have accomplished.
 This work has gone from discovering microsatellite markers, genes and initial QTL to having a pig genome sequence, gene markers used in industry and a much better understanding of the genetic control of the traits of interest in the pig.
 As Coordinator I have tried to help facilitate these activities and thanks to many, many colleagues around the US and the world we have been successful.
 I thank each of you for your help and support and for your friendship in these matters.
-I pledge to help the next Coordinator continue to work with our community and I wish whoever is chosen great success.
+I wish Drs Chris Tuggle (ISU) and Cathy Ernst (MSU) all the success possible and I will continue to help work with our community.
+I wish all my colleagues in our field great success.